 The nation's topography is part of the geographical formation known as the Guyana Shield, a mineral-dense layer of the earth's crust estimated to be two billion years old and a contributing factor to the existence of large deposits of gold.

-Both gold and oil are the country's most important export products.
+Gold, timber and oil are the country's most important export products.

 The most important agricultural export products are rice, bananas and vegetables.